czeglediptr/100-days-of-code/log.md

 ### Day 60: June 19, 2020

-**Today's Progress**: Today I solved the Mario problem set in python and it was really interesting how different can be the approach in python than in C. I really like this comparison after coding weeks in C.
+**Today's Progress**: Today I solved the Mario problem set in python and it was really interesting how different can be the approach in python than in C.

 **Thoughts:** :How cool is to implement your program from C in python.
 Thats all for now :))